 Arbeidskrav - vilkår for å avlegge eksamen

-One internal and one external examiner, or to internal examiners.
+One external and internal examiner, or two internal examiners

 Evaluering av emnet

 To improve the course, we need the evaluations from the students.
-The course is evaluated by the students and the evaluations from the students are treated by the staff and the faculty's committee for quality of education.
+The course is evaluated once each semester.
+The evaluations from the students are treated by the staff and the committee for programme quality and internationalization.

 Last updated 25.03.2019